Skip to main content

 Wales is a Nation of Sanctuary, and we are offering accommodation and support to individuals and families fleeing Ukraine in recognition of our common humanity and to provide stability at this very difficult time.
 We recognise the considerable pressures currently on housing capacity across Wales, with more people than ever in temporary accommodation who also need to move into permanent housing.
 We acknowledge that local authorities are navigating additional pressures caused by Home Office movement and accommodation of other sanctuary seekers in Wales.

 People from Ukraine who have been granted a visa will have up to 3 years’ leave to remain in the UK.
-Therefore, longer-term solutions should be sought for rehousing people from initial accommodation, which includes hosting arrangements, private rented sector, transitional accommodation and in some cases social housing.
+Therefore, longer-term solutions should be sought for rehousing people from initial accommodation, which includes hosting arrangements, the private rented sector, transitional accommodation and in some cases social housing.
 B and B, Airbnb and hotel accommodation would not be considered a suitable longer-term solution.
 Ukrainian visa holders have a right to move and settle anywhere across the UK.

 Over-arching principles